aconsiglio03/Recipe-Review-Analysis/README.md

 <br><br>
 To check if 'Description' was MAR on 'Rating' we performed a permutation test that iterated 3000 times.
-We got a significantly low p value when using the absolute difference of means of 0.013
+We got a significantly low p value when using the absolute difference of means of 0.013.
+We see this significant difference in the histograms of 'Rating' when 'Description' is missing or not missing.
+We found 'Description' to not be MAR on 'Number of Steps', i.e., 'Number of Steps' had no effect on the missingness of the 'Description' column.
+For that permutation test we got a p value of 0.21.

 <br>